Scholé: (n) Restful learning; leisure.

 To 'scholé’ means to discuss true, good, and beautiful ideas with fellow learners, unpacking what’s gone before us—often over food & drink.

-Inspired by the classical and Charlotte Mason traditions, we are a (brand new) restful but rigorous homeschool community for children and adolescents in the historic old-town region of Georgetown, Texas.
+Inspired by the classical and Charlotte Mason traditions, we are a (new) restful but rigorous homeschool community for children and adolescents in the historic old-town region of Georgetown, Texas.

 Why Classical?